 We’ve written about cultural concepts before in an example with the Meal Plate.
 However, there are also certain expectations that need to be considered in the language.

 Ambiguous language such as the word “physician” does not always translate and require more specific terminology.
 It’s important to know what kind of physician is being referenced (is it a prescribing physician like a doctor, or can it include nurses?).
 Symptoms like wheezing are linguistically a very challenging concept in Spanish because there are many more descriptions available that may or may not be relevant.
-Therefore, it’s important not to just translate with a dictionary and translation resources, but to work with a team that specializes in this area and understands how to communicate to patients and effectively lead them to make the decisions that are intended and relevant to their health situations for responsible Medical Translations.
+Therefore, it’s important not to just translate with a dictionary and translation resources, but to work with translators in healthcare that specialize in this area.
+They will better understand how to communicate to patients and effectively lead them to make the decisions that are intended and relevant to their health situations for responsible Medical Translations.

 There are also financial consequences when families make decisions about their care and health insurance needs.
 The terminology around financial concepts in healthcare are already confusing to most Americans.
 Without clear guidance on what the patient’s rights and responsibilities are (as typically explained in the Explanation of Benefits), there is a good chance that families are not making the right decisions to choose the right plan for their situation, make the appropriate decisions on how to submit claims and also risk losing out on benefits they are entitled to.
 It’s also important to be consistent and clear in terminology as many families go through brokers and seek out personal help through local organizations who can help them in their language.
 It’s especially important in written communications to continue to explain concepts by using consistent terminology, but also to use examples and definitions to help the reader get familiar with the most important financial concepts, such as deductibles, out-of-pocket costs, copay, coinsurance, limits, in-network, out-of-network and premiums.
 All these concepts can be intimidating and confusing, but they all make part of the important decision to choose a health plan and responsible decision making.